zz9tf/MyDevice2external/README.md

 # My Device to External

-This repository is designed to enable your local device to act as a cloud service, allowing it to host multiple Docker containers that can be accessed externally.
-It applied cloudflare tunnel service to transfer any request from outside to your device safely and esaily.
-It also provided a list basic frameworks docker containers setup shell script, allowing people deploy their frameworks which can be accessed within one line command!
+This repository is designed to enable your **local device** to act as a **cloud service**, allowing it to host multiple Docker containers that can be accessed externally.
+It applied **cloudflare tunnel service** to transfer any request from outside to your device safely and esaily.
+It also provided a list **basic frameworks docker containers setup shell script**, allowing people deploy their frameworks which can be accessed within one line command!

 ## Problem it solved
-  - The unnecessary cost of cloud services.
+  - The cost of cloud services - transfer the cloud services to local machine.
-  - Safety problems and maintenance of external requests to local device.
+  - Safety problems and maintenance of external requests to local device - container environment are isolated.
-  - Difficult to deploy and port the development environment.
+  - Difficult to deploy and port the development environment - One command shell script to set up docker container.

 ## Getting Started